HarvestHub/GardenHub/README.md

 ## Local development

-Developing on GardenHub is easy.
+GardenHub provides a script called `dev.sh` to make local development easy.
+Its only dependency is [Docker](https://docs.docker.com/engine/installation/).
+As long as you have Docker installed, you do not need Python, Django, Postgres, or anything else running on your computer for local development with `dev.sh`.
+This is because `dev.sh` automatically configures a local development environment with Docker containers where all of that is already installed.

-First, install [Docker](https://docs.docker.com/engine/installation/) if you haven't already (you're on your own for that).
+**Note:** This has been tested on GNU/Linux.
+Your mileage may vary using Docker on MacOS or Windows.

-Next, run the following commands.
+To get up and running, issue the following commands.

 ```
 # Clone the repo